Donovan522/mods-7d2d-donovan-bundle/README.md

 - [SMX w/ Valmod UI][smx]
 - [SMX BigBag Mod][bigbag]

+Additional Modifications
+- Increased damage to earth and stone blocks with the Auger
+- A customized Lawn mower based on [Kajs' lawnmower][kajs_lawnmower]

 ## How to Install

 This repository is meant to be used with the [7d2d launcher][launcher], using the [Archive Link][archive]